-I’ll be honest with you–I never imagined I would become a social media consultant when I started out on this little blogging journey of mine.
+I’ll be honest with you–I never imagined I would become a Pinterest manager and consultant when I started out on this little blogging journey of mine.

 In fact, it was the farthest thing from my mind!
 I wanted to be a travel blogger and have intense, life-changing experiences on the reg, and I wanted my trips to pay for themselves.
 Now, that was the dream.

-But, you know, dreams don’t always pan out the way we imagine.
+But, as we know, dreams don’t always pan out the way we imagine.
 Sometimes, an even better option comes along.

 Because I quickly grew tired of traveling at breakneck speeds, and I eventually realized that press trips weren’t really my jam, after all.